 Connecticut offers many indoor rinks that can be enjoyed year-round, but there's something special about skating outdoors in the winter months.
-To help you cure cabin fever this winter, we’ve rounded up a list of our favorite outdoor skating rinks and skating PONDS in CT!
+To help you get outside and enjoy some fresh air this winter, we’ve rounded up a list of our favorite outdoor skating rinks and ponds in CT!

 Outdoor Ice Skating Rinks: